e-shrdlu/2024_CS-4463-steganography_semester-project/README.md

 ```

 ## Examples
+In the following examples, you shouldn't be able to see much of a difference from the cover image to the stego image (hopefully).
+This is because much of the alterations take place in regions that change is already taking place, making it difficult to spot.
+You can see this playing out below: in the images below demonstrating the differences from cover- to stego- images, you will see the outlines of the subject.
+These are regions of relativley large change between pixels.

 ### Black and White embedded with `"A"`s
 #### Original Image:
 ![black and white image with no data embedded](example-images/lena_bw_cover.png)